Ice and Climate

 - Ability to critically read technical scientific papers and both implement and improve upon models and techniques described in such papers.

-- Ability to use numerical methods (in e.g. MATLAB software) for ice core data analysis and for implementing various numerical models.
+- Ability to use numerical methods (in e.g. Python software) for ice core data analysis and for implementing various numerical models.

 Lectures and exercises.